-- 1. Drop the room temperature tennis ball from a height of one meter on to a hard surface. - 2.
+- 1. Drop the room temperature tennis ball from a height of one meter. - 2.
 Measure the height of the bounce.
 Repeat this a few times and average. - 3.
 Take the square root of the ratio of the heights to get the COR. - 4.
-Put the tennis ball in the freezer for half an hour or so and repeat the experiment.
+Repeat this for the happy ball. - 5.
+Put the balls in the freezer for half an hour or so and repeat the experiment.